theposch/mainstream/docs/STREAMS_FEATURE.md

 - Assets from followed streams appear in the "Following" tab
 - Merges with assets from followed users
 - Deduplication prevents showing the same asset twice
+- **Auto-refresh:** Following feed cache is invalidated on follow/unfollow, so new content appears immediately without manual refresh

 ### Stream Bookmarks